MountGao/my_blog/README.md

-This is John's first git blog
+This is John's first git blog.